Vodak/Tic-tac-toe/README.md

 Download the source code

-Go in the directory "Tic-tac-toe"
+Go into the directory "Tic-tac-toe"

 Use the command `make && ./Tic-tac-toe`